Case Details

 What Were the Facts of This Case?

-The events unfolded over a short period of about four hours, from approximately 11pm on 5 May 2012 to about 2:50am on 6 May 2012.
-V, then 20 years old and employed as a contract teacher, went to Wavehouse with a female friend, S, for a “girls’ night out”.
-The party was promoted via Facebook, with free entry and drinks for women, and it was associated with Cointreau, an orange-flavoured liqueur.
-V and S travelled to Sentosa together, taking the sky-train from Harbourfront MRT.
+The events occurred over a short period on the night of 5 May 2012 into the early hours of 6 May 2012, roughly between 11pm and 2:50am.
+V, then 20 years old and employed as a contract teacher, went to a party at Wavehouse, a club at Siloso Beach, Sentosa, with a female friend (“S”).
+The party was promoted via Facebook and included free entry and drinks for women, with a Cointreau promotion.
+V and S took the sky-train to Sentosa and entered Wavehouse after being admitted by an event promoter.

 What Were the Key Legal Issues?

-The appeal focused on three significant legal issues.
-First, the Court had to determine how a court should assess whether a rape victim who was intoxicated at the material time had consented to sexual activity.
-This required the Court to consider the relationship between intoxication, capacity, and the presence or absence of consent, and to articulate a principled approach to evaluating evidence in such cases.
+The Court of Appeal identified three significant legal issues.
+The first was evidential and conceptual: how should a court determine whether a rape victim who was intoxicated at the material time had in fact consented to sexual activity?
+This required the court to consider the relationship between intoxication, capacity to consent, and the presence or absence of actual consent.

 How Did the Court Analyse the Issues?